 Electric Guitar

 I would spend hours every day practicing just a single chord change, or doing lead rifts over and over and over.
 With a good group of friends, we'd play at school assemblies, and I also played a lot at church.
 The summer before college, I found a job doing architectural drafting (and I could do that at midnight), so I had an all-electric band named Sweetlife, and was playing guitar perhaps 8 hours a day.
 When I met Irma in college, she was leading a principally acoustic folk group that I started to perform with on electric guitar.
 Within a year, I was bit by the 12-string bug, and put a significant amount of effort into 12-string acoustic guitar for about 20 years until a severe wrist injury (non-music related) put that out of the running for the most part.
-We've always had a steel 6-string guitar around, and I still do a significant amount of playing on that.
+We've always had steel 6-string guitars around, and I still do a significant amount of playing on those.
 In my early 40s, I got the bug to be playing electric guitar more (still playing my junky Harmony), and somehow developed a fetish for vintage Gibson SG solid body guitars.
 I spent countless hours researching every model ever made, and trying to find a good example to purchase.
 In this timeframe, we had all our guitar work done by a wonderful luthier and performer, Dennis "Dill" Dillon.
 He challenged me on why I wanted to limit myself to the sounds you could get out of a SG, and started trying to convince me that I needed a dual voice guitar (humbucker electric guitar pickups with single coil capability, and piezo bridge acoustic pickups).
 It was nearing my birthday (planned event for a guitar purchase), and he sent me home one day with his silver leaf flamed maple Godin guitar that was one of his personal instruments, just to "see" what I thought.
 He knew beforehand what the outcome would be.
 The guitar never returned to his store, and after 27 years of playing my cruddy Harmony, I bought a "grown up" electric guitar!
 We actually went through a stage where I played a lot of electric guitar (mellow jazz settings) with Irma on harp.
 Besides electric, 6-string and 12-string, there are a few tunes that I like to play nylon string guitar on.

 Banjo